-- The EntityKey parameter value is 0, which creates a new record. -and- - The FamilyKey parameter value is [FamilyKey], which will create a record in the family of the record whose datapoint you click on the graph.
+- The EntityKey parameter value is 0, which creates a new record. - -and- - The FamilyKey parameter value is [FamilyKey], which will create a record in the family of the record whose datapoint you click on the graph.

-CEHint: You can let Meridium APM automatically insert the value [FamilyKey] into your URL by selecting Family Key for Clicked Point on the Special Token submenu.
+into your URL by selecting Family Key for Clicked Point on the Special Token submenu.